carlosfrancia/ansible-elk-docker/readme.md

 ansible-playbook -i hosts -t elk deploy_elk_stack.yml

- - filebeat, used to only deploy filebeat (static inventory is required)
+ - filebeat, used to only deploy filebeat (static inventory is required) ansible-playbook -i hosts -t filebeat deploy_elk_stack.yml

+ - If you ec2 instance is not required a combination of tags can be used: ansible-playbook -i hosts deploy_elk_stack.yml --tags "elk,filebeat"

 ## Using this repository